ariarobotics/robotic-autonomy/ros2/01_basic_commands/README.md

 ```
 Allows you to load parameters from a file to a running node

-_These commands are specific to params.._

 7. **Action Commands**

 ```bash
 #ros2 run <package> <executable> -ros2 run launches an executable from a package in this case, eg. turtlesim is the package
 ```

-_These commands are specific to actions.._

 ---